obbish/lpadmin_easy_add/README.md

 how to use?
 -------------------
+- define printer names under row 3
-- set up your printers under row 15 "# Set printer information..."
+- specify printer details under row 20
 - save your modified version as printer_installation.sh or something nicer

 - make sure the users have installed the corresponing PPDs on their computer